Window cleaning buildup

 How often should I clean my windows?

-Most experts recommend cleaning windows every 3-6 months to prevent buildup.
+Most experts recommend cleaning windows every 3-6 months to prevent excessive buildup.

-Can I use household products to clean windows?
+Can I use a power washer to clean my windows?

 Connect with certified professionals in your area